JakubFranek/Kapytal/docs/glossary.md

 Refunds can refund the Expense fully or partially.
 Each Refund can relate to only one Expense, while each Expense can be refunded by multiple Refunds.
 However, the total sum of refunded money cannot exceed the total amount defined by the Expense.

 Refunds can refund money to a different [Cash Account](#cash-account-) than the Cash Account defined in the refunded Expense.
-The date & time of a Refund cannot be earlier than the date & time of the refunded Expense.
+The [date & time](#date) of a Refund cannot precede the date & time of the refunded Expense.

 To find Refund's refunded Expense, or to find refunded Expense's Refunds, right-click the chosen Transaction and select *Find related*.

 For the purposes of most [Reports](#reports), Refunds are either treated separately, or as "inverted" Expense.
-Refunds are never considered as [Income](#income-).
+Refunds are only considered as [Income](#income-) in the [Categories](#category-) Report sunburst chart, because this chart type is incapable of visualizing negative values (Refunds would be ideally considered negative Expense).

 ---